 There were 30 minutes to go on the 4th day of competition and Seth was battling it out at the top of the leaderboard.
 Pushing for every last minute of fishable time, Seth had to get back in a hurry.
 The problem was that Champlain decided to start blowing… and blowing bad.

-Flying over four footers was a necessity to making it to weigh in on time, which can leave room for hitting a wave the wrong way.
+Flying over four-footers was a necessity to making it to weigh in on time, which can leave room for hitting a wave the wrong way.
 Seth found himself clenching the steering wheel on several occasions, but one particular instance took a blow to his equipment.

 “After the first blast of water passed from hitting the wave, I was still getting sprayed bad while making the run and couldn’t figure out what it was until it stopped” Feider said.
 “I looked around the dash and saw that my graphs were completely gone.”

-The graphs hung on by the chords for a short while before they fell off an estimated eight miles from takeoff in the Inland Sea.
+The graphs hung on by the cords for a short while before they fell off an estimated eight miles from takeoff in the Inland Sea.
 So how do they end up in the hands of tournament champion Brandon Palaniuk?

-As the story goes… Brandon received a txt from someone he met at the 2011 Bassmaster Classic that still had his number and hadn’t talked with since… That person has a co-worker whose parents live on the lake and had the graphs wash up on shore of their property.
+As the story goes… Brandon received a text from someone he met at the 2011 Bassmaster Classic that still had his number and hadn’t talked with since… That person has a co-worker whose parents live on the lake and had the graphs wash up on shore of their property.